How much does an IndyCar cost? 12 essentials and shocking costs to join the IndyCar series

 Who are the engine suppliers for IndyCar?

-IndyCar has given contestants a choice between two engine manufacturers: Toyota and Chevrolet.
+IndyCar has given contestants a choice between two engine manufacturers: Honda and Chevrolet.
 These are IndyCar’s OEM partners.
 You can either lease the engines on a short-month lease or a full-month lease.
 Both manufacturers try and outdo each other year in and year out for speed.

 The decision on which engine to choose is best left to the Team Manager and the Technical Director.